 Ratings agency Fitch has said it doubts a comprehensive solution to the crisis can be found and urged more decisive action from the ECB.

-If we implement all the decisions taken at the Brussels summit we will emerge stronger, Noyer said in the article, due to be published to coincide with the 10-year anniversary of the euro on January 1.
+If we implement all the decisions taken at the Brussels summit, we will emerge stronger, Noyer said in the article, due to be published to coincide with the 10-year anniversary of the euro on Jan.
+1.

 In 10 years, maybe the euro will be the world's number one currency.

-In the past decade, the euro had become the world's second reserve currency after the dollar, and the only eurosceptics were outside the monetary union, he said.
+In the past decade, the euro had become the world's second reserve currency after the dollar, and the only euroskeptics were outside the monetary union, he said.